F-star/svg-editor/README.md

 To fix bugs:

 - (should) Only enable left mouse click when using tool
-- Get fill/stroke when setting actived elements
+- Get right fill/stroke when setting actived elements
+- Move elements when zoom is not 100%
+- Different effect of `event.offsetX` between Chrome and Firefox

 ---